 Brian Martin, "Contested testimony in scientific disputes: the case of the origins of AIDS", The Skeptic, Vol. 13, No. 3, 2007, pp. 52-58.

-Christian Biasco has written a predoctoral thesis analysing the origin-of-AIDS controversy: The origin of AIDS: an hermeneutical analysis of the scientific publications.
+Christian Biasco's predoctoral thesis analyses the origin-of-AIDS controversy: The origin of AIDS: an hermeneutical analysis of the scientific publications.
 University of Geneva, July 2006.
 He has also written a play about the origin of AIDS titled The Seeds of Doom.
 You can read the text of the play in Italian and English and see the play in Italian with subtitles.

 Edward Hooper, commentaries, February-August 2006